NVIDIA/NVFlare/examples/hello-pt-tb/README.md

 ### 4. Tensorboard Streaming

-With `AnalyticsSender` and `ConvertToFedEvent` configured on the client, and `TBAnalyticsReceiver` configured on the server, the clients will stream TensorBoard events to the server in the folder `server/run_1/tb_events`.
+On the client side, the `AnalyticsSender` works as a TensorBoard SummaryWriter.
+Instead of writing to TB files, it actually generates NVFLARE events of type `analytix_log_stats`.
+The `ConvertToFedEvent` widget will turn the event `analytix_log_stats` into a fed event `fed.analytix_log_stats`, which will be delivered to the server side.

+On the server side, the `TBAnalyticsReceiver` is configured to process `fed.analytix_log_stats` events, which writes received TB data into appropriate TB files on the server
+(defaults to `server/run_1/tb_events`).

 To view training metrics that are being streamed to the server, run: